How to classify cigarettes, cigars, raw tobacco, smoking tobacco and nicotine substitutes when using the UK Trade Tariff.

 This heading does not cover medicinal cigarettes.
 However, cigarettes containing certain types of products specifically formulated to discourage the habit of smoking but which do not possess medicinal properties remain classified in this heading.
 Loose tobacco including pipe tobacco and tobacco for hand rolling cigarettes, whether or not containing tobacco in any proportion, is classified under heading 2403.

 Classifying loose hand-rolling and pipe tobacco

 Smoking tobacco includes loose hand-rolling and pipe tobacco - whether or not it contains tobacco substitutes in any proportion - for use with a hookah or water-pipe, thus all of these are classifiable under 2403 10.
-It also includes products which do not contain any tobacco at all.
+It also includes products which don’t contain any tobacco at all.

 A hookah or water-pipe uses a small charcoal tablet to gently heat a special, flavor-infused tobacco blend.
-The tobacco never burns, but is filtered as it is drawn through water in the glass base before it is inhaled through the hoses.
+The tobacco never burns, but is filtered as it’s drawn through water in the glass base before it is inhaled through the hoses.